HunterSun2018/chatgpt_client/README.md

-# ChatGPT Client
+# A Http Client
-A ChatGPT client implemented by c++ 20 coroutine and Beast of Boost
+A HTTP client implemented by c++ 20 coroutine and Beast of Boost

 ## Requirements
 1. sudo apt install cmake ninja-build libgtest-dev libreadline-dev libfmt-dev